appscrip-3embed/flutter_appscrip_chat/README.md

-# Isometrik Flutter Chat SDK
+# Appscrip Flutter Chat SDK

-`Isometrik Flutter Chat SDK` is a package to support chat functionality for flutter projects
+`Appscrip Flutter Chat SDK` is a package to support chat functionality for flutter projects

 ## Setup